whitmell/PhotoOrganizer/README.md

         - file
   - Videos
     - video files

+  Will attempt to find the original file date using EXIF metadata, preferring Original date, then File date, then date digitized.
+If none of those fields are found in metadata, it will use the earlier of the file creation date and the last modified date

 - Rename Vids: Copy video files to directory "Renamed", adding a prefix of the video date (yyyymmdd) to the filename
 - Remove Short Vids: Move video files less than 3 seconds to directory "Short"
 - Compare Pics: Identify photos from source directory not found in destination directory (compare by name), write results to logfile in destination directory